jeroen1322/xml2htaccess/README.md

 The output will be written to xml2htaccess.html (if not given a different name), on your server, and if you want, to your computer.

 #WordPress plugin
-Just made a quick WP plugin, because we use a lot of WP at my internship comanpy.
+Just made a quick WP plugin, because we use a lot of WP at my internship company.
 So it seemed logical to do so.
 It is basically the same as the standalone script.
 It can be downloaded at http://www.jeroengrooten.nl/xml2htaccess.zip.
 It is not tested or anything so USE AT YOUR OWN RISK!